This trail map of the range, provided by mlandau3, can be expanded to full size by clicking, clicking again, then clicking a third time

 The range is a delight to traverse from one end to the other.
 A marked trail, the West Ridge Trail, runs from the second sister to Graybeard.

-The individual sisters are often misidentified, and the City of Black Mountain's sign board at Lake Tomahawk includes at least three misidentifications.
-The main problem is that people think they can see the top of Graybeard from Black Mountain and Montreat—whereas in general they cannot—and they think the last “sister” they see is Graybeard.
+The individual sisters are often misidentified, and The main problem is that people think they can see the top of Graybeard from Black Mountain and Montreat—whereas in general they cannot—and they think the last “sister” they see is Graybeard.
 In fact, Graybeard is not a sister (although it is part of the range) and its summit is invisible from many viewpoints to its south.
+The City of Black Mountain used to have a sign board

 There is a good discussion of the correct identification of the sisters in Professor Perrin Wright’s book, “Geographic Place Names In and Around Montreat, N.C.
 (2003), at pages 26-29.
 The pictures below identify the sisters from two angles.